-Sarah specialises in international criminal law, public international law and human rights law.
+Sarah Bafadhel specialises in international criminal law, public international law and human rights law.

-She has represented clients in high-profile and complex cases before international and regional courts and tribunals, resulting in landmark decisions which have developed international law.
+She litigates on behalf of clients in high profile and complex cases before international and regional fora which have resulted in landmark decisions developing international jurisprudence.

-Sarah provides direct advice to individual clients, as well as governmental and non-governmental actors, on implementing international law and standards.
+Sarah provides direct and strategical advice to individual clients as well as governmental and non-governmental actors on the implementation of international law and standards.

 Background and expertise

-She has been instructed to provide consultation to governments and NGOs in Europe, the Middle East and Central America on implementing international criminal law and public international law.
+Sarah has been instructed to provide consultation to various governments and non-governmental organisations across Europe, Africa, the Middle East, Southeast Asia and Central America with regard to the implementation of international criminal law, transitional justice and public international law.

-She has prepared legal submissions on behalf of individual clients before the UN Human Rights Council; UN working groups and special rapporteurs; the African Commission on Human and People’s Rights; the Inter-American Commission on Human Rights; and in alien tort proceedings before US district courts.
+She has also prepared legal submissions on behalf of individual clients before the United Nations Human Rights Council; the United Nations Working Groups and Special Rapporteurs; the African Commission on Human and People’s Rights, the Inter-American Commission on Human Rights and in alien tort proceedings before United States District Courts.

-She has also appeared in criminal proceedings before the courts of England and Wales – and advises on judicial review proceedings, extradition proceedings and immigration cases.
+She has also appeared in domestic criminal proceedings before the courts of England and Wales and currently advises on judicial review proceedings, extradition proceedings and immigration cases.

 Sarah is fluent in Arabic and can provide advice in either English or Arabic.

-Sarah is assisting in the representation of Mr. Anselme Nzabonimpa in relation to contempt proceeding currently before the Mechanism.
-The allegations stem from the review proceedings in Prosecutor v.
+Sarah assisted as legal consultant assisting the defence of Mr. Anselme Nzabonimpa in relation to contempt proceeding before the Residual Mechanism.
+The allegations stemmed from the review proceedings in Prosecutor v.
 Augustin Ngirabatware, who was convicted for genocide before the International Criminal Tribunal for Rwanda.
-A summary of the case can be found here.
+The case primarily concerned the interrogation of forensic evidence collected from Mr. Nzabonimpa.

 Read more International cases